KirankumarAmbati/javascript-ds-and-algo/README.md

 # javascript-ds-and-algo
-All Algorithms and data structures coded in JavaScript
+Data structures and Algorithms coded in JavaScript